Djok0/LED-parallel-port/README.md

 However during the while(1) statements if you press any symbol different than a number, you can assume what will happen.

-parallelport_short.c does the same thing as parallelport_v9.c - it is just 10 lines
+parallelport_short.c lights up the LEDs in configuration 1458 with just 10 lines of code.
+The configuration 1458 is the binary number 10011001 / Hex 0x99 / Dec 153